 Many dull industries are dull because they are not geared toward customers.
 You might work exclusively with other businesses or a very niche demographic and, therefore, only a small portion of the population.

 In any case, thousands of people are likely attempting to DIY in your niche.
 If you’re a gardener, then you could create guides to teach people how to cut their lawn faster or care for roses.
-This content is extremely valuable to those who read it, and there is a strong incentive for them to share it with others who may be interested in gardening as well.
+This content is extremely valuable to those who read it, and there is a strong incentive for them to share it with others who may be interested in gardening just like the experts at Downers Grove landscapers.

 If you are worried about this type of content incentivizing people to do the work themselves and forgo paying for your services, your concerns aren’t misplaced.
 However, only a small fraction of people will attempt things on their own.
 Most people have already decided whether they want to do it themselves or hire someone to do it for them.
 Furthermore, this content can help you build links back to your website, which will help you enhance your rankings and attract more clients.